 Where to begin?

-Are you interested in a particular geographic area or world region? a particular set of religious practices and beliefs? a particular set of social and cultural problems?
+Are you interested in a particular geographic area or world region?
+A particular set of religious practices and beliefs?
+A particular set of social and cultural problems?
 If so, you might want to explore the offerings in the upper division classes.
+Many of these courses are smaller and give a taste of current research and methods in Anthropology.
 There is no reason not to take an upper division class (unless there are pre-requisites listed in the Schedule of Classes, of course) as you explore the field of anthropology and consider majoring in it.

 The formal requirements for the major are listed below.